kwikrick/organicsoup/New rules idea:.md

 a0 X(T>=1) -> weak, outrange
 X(T) Y(S=T) -> strong, near

-Problem: may match more than one rule.
+Problem: a pair may match more than one rule.
 Use first or last?
 Error or warning?

 ## State rules: